Mr-Mathias-F/ggdrc/README.md

 - **User-friendly interface**: The package has been designed with simplicity in mind, allowing even novices to create beautiful and complex visualizations.

-- **Customizable visuals**: `drc-ggplot2` extends the plotting capabilities of `drc` by leveraging `ggplot2` functionalities.
+- **Customizable visuals**: `ggdrc` extends the plotting capabilities of `drc` by leveraging `ggplot2` functionalities.
 Customize your dose-response curves with different color schemes, themes, scales, facets, and much more.

 - **Enhanced output**: Create high-resolution graphics suited for both presentations and publications.